egor-tensin/cimple/README.md

 This command makes a CMake build directory in build/cmake/ and executes `make` there.

-The default is to build using clang in `Release` configuration.
+The default is to build using clang in `Debug` configuration.
 You can choose a different compiler and configuration like so:

-    make build COMPILER=gcc CONFIGURATION=Debug
+    make build COMPILER=gcc CONFIGURATION=Release

 ### Testing